Using Formulas in DT_ACTION_LEVEL_LOOKUP

 ACTION_LEVEL_UNIT (15 char): The unit for the sample-specific action level.

 CALC_METHOD (255 char): The name of the action level calculation method.
 The value must match the appropriate CALC_METHOD name exactly.
 The seven CALC_METHOD options currently available are shown below.
-The compValue is the result value of the COMPARISON_ID analyte from the sample being processed.
+The lookupVALUE is the result value of the COMPARISON_ID analyte from the sample being processed.
 An explanation of the constants follows.

-CONSTANT_1 - 5 (19 char): These columns hold the constants used in the equations listed below, for example, CONSTANT_1 = a, CONSTANT_2 = b, CONSTANT_3 = c, etc.
+CONSTANT_1 - 5 (19 char): These fields hold the constants used in the equations listed below.

 15283-single_formula_zoom65